 In Sandy Springs, a suburb roughly 20 miles north of downtown Atlanta, residents are getting giddy about the gastronomic changes coming its way, too.
 Organizers for City Springs, a 14-acre, multi-use development coming in a few months, just announced its restaurant lineup: Café Vendome (French pastries), Flower Child (vegetarian), The Select (contemporary American) and Nam Kitchen (Vietnamese).
 The decidedly healthy roster gives City Springs even more green to go along with a four-acre natural space already allotted for the project.

 Fox Theatre’s movie festival won’t arrive until the summer, but that doesn’t mean you shouldn’t pop in for a visit right now.
-Upcoming events range from an R&B legend’s final shows (Anita Baker, May 10 to 13) to a theatrical phenomenon’s first trip to the city (Hamilton, May 22 to June 10).
+Upcoming events range from an R&B legend’s final shows (Anita Baker, May 10-11 and 13) to a theatrical phenomenon’s first trip to the city (Hamilton, May 22 to June 10).
 Starting on May 17, the Fox makes itself even more enticing with the opening of the Marquee Club, a $10 million expansion for members that includes enhanced dining space, concierge guest services and a climate-controlled rooftop terrace.